-By comparing home prices to income, this indicator gives an idea as to how accessible housing is to residents of the RGS.
-Typically, a ratio of approximately 3.0 to 3.5 is considered a threshold for affordability, i.e., three to three and a half times the average household income is needed to purchase an average home (this is the inverse of another common metric - the "shelter-to-income" ratio - which assumes 30% of a household income should be enough to cover housing costs).
+By comparing home prices to income, this indicator gives an idea as to how accessible housing is to residents located within the RGS Plan area.
+Typically, a ratio of approximately 3.0 to 3.5 is considered a threshold for affordability, i.e., three to three and a half times the average household income is

-In the RGS study area, the affordability ratio has decreased significantly from 6.7 to 6.2 from 2014 to 2015 as the median house price decreased (by 6.2%) while median household income is assumed to increase by the historic annual average (2006 - 2011) of 1.5%.
-However, a ratio of 6.1 - indicating it will take approximately six times the median household salary to purchase a home - is still well above the threshold for affordability.
+In the RGS study area, the affordability ratio has worsened significantly from 6.1 to 7.8 from 2015 to 2016 as the median house price increased while median household income is assumed to increase by the historic annual average (2006 - 2011) of 1.5%.
+A ratio of 7.8 - indicating it will take approximately eight times the median household salary to purchase a home - is still well above the threshold for affordability.

 Figure: Affordability ratio: median home price to median household income.
-2012 to 2015
+2012 to 2016